18F/tts-bug-bounty-dashboard/README.md

 * `H1_API_PASSWORD` is your HackerOne API Token value.
 For more details, see the [HackerOne API Authentication docs][h1docs].

+* `UAA_CLIENT_ID` is your cloud.gov/Cloud Foundry UAA client ID.
+It defaults to `bugbounty-dev`.

+* `UAA_CLIENT_SECRET` is your cloud.gov/Cloud Foundry UAA client secret.
+  If this is undefined and `DEBUG` is true, then a built-in Fake UAA Provider will be used to "simulate" cloud.gov login.

 [bugbounty]: https://github.com/18F/tts-buy-bug-bounty
 [HackerOne]: https://hackerone.com/
 [virtualenv]: http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/